AmbitiousRealism2025/Project_HypeCard/docs/interaction-guide.md

 ## Advanced Quiz & Certificates
 - The Advanced Quiz supports multiple question types with scoring.
 - After completing the quiz, a certificate appears at the bottom of the card.
  - Click the **Export Certificate** button to download a PDF of your achievement.
+The export uses `html2canvas` and `jspdf` behind the scenes.